- Bank Supervision

 Opportunity: Operational Risk Bank Examiner

-The OCC provides opportunities for operational risk specialists in Large Bank Supervision, Midsize and Community Bank Supervision, and in the Headquarters policy area known as the Chief National Bank Examiner’s Office (CNBE).
+The OCC provides opportunities for operational risk specialists in the Large Bank Supervision Department, the Midsize and Community Bank Supervision Department, and at OCC Headquarters in the Bank Supervision Policy Department.
 Each of these opportunities requires a different level of expertise and specialization within the operational risk spectrum.
 Large banks supervised by the OCC generally have assets of $50 billion to $3 trillion, with on-site examination teams in cities across the country.
-OCC supervises midsize and community banks with assets up to $50 billion from examination teams located in field offices across the country.
-The CNBE develops and issues guidance and supervisory policies to address sound practices and emerging risks, as well as compliance with applicable laws and regulations.
-The CNBE also interacts with the other federal banking agencies to develop consistent examination procedures and supervisory approaches.
+The OCC supervises midsize and community banks with assets up to $50 billion from examination teams located in field offices across the country.
+The Bank Supervision Policy Department develops and issues guidance and supervisory policies to address sound practices and emerging risks, as well as compliance with applicable laws and regulations.
+This department collaborates with the other federal banking agencies to develop consistent examination procedures and supervisory approaches.

 Whether you are actively seeking a career change, or are content with your current position, you owe it to yourself to discover whether a career in operational risk supervision is right for you.